jpoehnelt/in-solidarity-bot/docs/README.md

 ### Annotation Messages
 The annotation messages generated from the checks can be customized in two ways:

-1. Set the `message` attribute on the rule.
+1. Set the `message` property on the rule.
 1. Set the `defaultMessage` property at the root of the config.

 Priority is given to the `message` property on the rule.
-These attributes use handlebars for templates with the following context.
+These strings use handlebars for templates with the following context.

 * name
 * match